AndersDeath/holy-theory/code/algorithms/sorting-algorithms.md

 #### 1. **Median-of-Three Pivot Selection** (Optimized Version)
 - Instead of always choosing the middle element as pivot, we use the median of first, middle, and last elements
-- This helps avoid worst-case scenarios (O(n²)) when the array is already sorted or reverse sorted
+- This helps avoid worst-case scenarios (O(n squared)) when the array is already sorted or reverse sorted
 - Improves average-case performance significantly

 #### 2. **Improved Base Case**